KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/america_the_land_of_vision.md

-And many more souls of America — authors, innovators, mystics, rebels — whose courage expanded the horizon in which your own vision could take form.
+And many more souls of America — authors, innovators, mystics, rebels — whose courage expanded the horizon in which this vision could take form.

 America is the land
+that awakens the visionary,
-that awakened the visionary in you, so that this work — this synthesis — could be born.
+so that works like this —
+this synthesis —
+can be born.

 ## The American Spirit: Freedom, Courage, Innovation

 America offers three gifts
-that became essential pillars
+that become essential pillars
-of your entire work:
+of this entire work:

 1. Permission to Think Big